memodb-io/memobase/readme.md

-Memobase is a **user profile-based memory system** designed to bring long-term user memory to your Generative AI (GenAI) applications.
+Memobase is a **user profile-based memory system** designed to bring long-term user memory to your LLM applications.
 Whether you're building virtual companions, educational tools, or personalized assistants, Memobase empowers your AI to **remember**,  **understand**, and **evolve** with your users.

+Memobase offers the perfect balance for your product among various memory solutions.
+At Memobase, we focus on three key metrics simultaneously:

+- **Performance**: Although Memobase is not specifically designed for RAG/search tasks, it still achieves top-tier search performance in the LOCOMO benchmark.
+- **LLM Cost**: Memobase includes a built-in buffer for each user to batch-process their chats, allowing the overhead to be distributed efficiently.
+Additionally, we carefully design our prompts and workflows, ensuring there are no "agents" in the system that could lead to excessive costs.
+- **Latency**: Memobase works similarly to the memory system behind ChatGPT: for each user, there is always a user profile and event timeline available.
+This allows you to access the most important memories of a user without any pre-processing, but only few SQL operations, keeping online latency under 100ms.

-Memobase can provide you structured profiles of users, check out the [result](./docs/experiments/900-chats/readme.md) (compared with [mem0](https://github.com/mem0ai/mem0)) from a 900-turns real-world chatting:
+Check out the profile [result](./docs/experiments/900-chats/readme.md) (compared with [mem0](https://github.com/mem0ai/mem0)) from a 900-turns real-world chatting:

 <details>
 <summary>Partial Profile Output</summary>